edumserrano/webpack-module-federation-with-angular/code-demos/dynamic-manifest-ng16/README.md

 ## Learn more

 This example is based on [Dynamic Module Federation with Angular](https://www.angulararchitects.io/blog/dynamic-module-federation-with-angular/).
-The article goes on to show a way to extend the information on the manifest file and dynamically create the Angular routes from it.
+The article goes on to show a way to extend the information on the manifest file and dynamically create the Angular routes from it (see the `Dynamically Creating Routes` section).